2025 Stroke Rehabilitation Continuing Education Workshop

 Cost: Complimentary.
 Refreshments will be provided.

-Other Information: *Continuing Education Certification will be provided for OTs, PTs, and SLPs at no charge.
+Other Information: *Continuing Education credits have been arranged for OTs, PTs, and SLPs at no charge.

 Agenda: